radwankakar/infrastructure/docs/research/vpn-implentation.md

 #### Logging

 Logs are being stored `/var/log/openvpn.log`.
-The log Structure follows a FIFO model.
-Logs will be grouped into 7 days.
-They will then be kept for 4 weeks and well delete itself after.
+The log structure follows a FIFO model.
+Logs are grouped into 7 days.
+They are kept for 4 weeks and are deleted automatically after 4 weeks have passed.

 #### Routing & ports